Checking out the Kardia Mobile device and wondering if this is worth exploring further?

 It is important in my opinion that your medical team approve of you using Kardia Mobile especially if you have any health concerns so that you are working in conjunction with them.

 I understand that many people record an EKG reading every day using Kardia Mobile as part of their overall health/fitness regime.
+This is an interesting way to use Kardia Mobile using it as a monitor.
+These people expect that their results will be normal and if the result is not normal, they have something solid to discuss with their professional medical team.
 This I understand is a popular way of using Kardia Mobile.

 That way wouldn’t work for me because most of these readings may be “unclassified” and I would need to purchase reports and be worrying unnecessary and putting additional stress/anxiety on my heart.
 Not a good idea.